krishaamer/green-filter-research/research/literature/sustainability.md

 -   https://www.climatebonds.net/about/team/krista-tukiainen

--   Purkiss et al. (2022) highlights the confusion between compostable and biodegradable plastics and public misunderstanding what happens to these plastics when they reach the landfill.

 **Design Implications:** *As a consumer, I can get notified by the app about highlights of poor legislation refuted by science*.

-### Climate Change {#climate-change}

--   Armstrong McKay et al. (2022) discusses tipping points

 ### European Green Deal {#european-green-deal}